SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 #### Property chains, paths, and subqueries

-ES doesn't support [subqueries][es:subqueries] or [joins][es:joins] natively but the `ElasticStore` facilitates the [terms lookup][es:terms-lookup] to execute path or chain of properties and hereby builds an iterative process allowing to create a set of results that match a path condition (e.g. `Foo.bar.foobar`) with each element holding a restricted list of results from the previous execution to traverse the property path.
+ES does not support [subqueries][es:subqueries] or [join][es:joins] constructs natively but it provides a so called [terms lookup][es:terms-lookup] which we faciliate to execute a path (chain of properties) building an iterative process allowing to create a set of results that match a path condition (e.g. `Foo.bar.foobar`) with each element holding a restricted list of results from the previous execution to traverse the property path.

-The introduced process allows to match the `SQLStore` behaviour in terms of path queries where the `QueryEngine` is splitting each path and computes a list of elements.
-To avoid issues with a possible output of a vast list of matches, Semantic MediaWiki will "park" those results in the `lookup` index with the `subquery.terms.lookup.index.write.threshold` setting (default is 100) directing as to when the results are move into a separate `lookup` index.
+The introduced process allows to match the `SQLStore` behaviour in terms of path queries where the `QueryEngine` splits each path and computes a list of elements.
+To avoid issues with a vast list of matches, Semantic MediaWiki will "park" those results in the `lookup` index with the `subquery.terms.lookup.index.write.threshold` setting (default is 100) directing as to when the results are moved into the separate `lookup` index.

 #### Hierarchies